holoviz/panel/doc/getting_started/core_concepts.md

 pn.Row(pn.bind(square, x))
 ```

-The `pn.bind` function lets us bind widgets (and parameter **objects**) to a function that returns an object to be displayed.
+The `pn.bind` function lets us bind widgets (and *Parameter* **objects**) to a function that returns an object to be displayed.
 Once bound the function can be added to a layout or rendered directly using `pn.panel` and `.servable()`.
 In this way you can express reactivity between widgets and output very easily.

 :::{admonition} Reminder
 :class: info

-Remember how we talked about the difference between a parameter **value** and a parameter **object**.
-In the previous example the widget itself is effectively an alias for the parameter object, i.e. the binding operation is exactly equivalent to `pn.bind(square, x.param.value)`.
-This is true for all widgets, the widget itself is an alias for the widgets `value` parameter.
+Remember how we talked about the difference between a *Parameter* **value** and a *Parameter* **object**.
+In the previous example the widget itself is effectively an alias for the *Parameter* object, i.e. the binding operation is exactly equivalent to `pn.bind(square, x.param.value)`.
+This is true for all widgets, the widget itself is an alias for the widgets `value` *Parameter*.
 :::

 The approach above is quite heavy handed because whenever the slider value changes Panel will re-create a new Pane and re-render the output.
-If we want more fine-grained control we can instead explicitly instantiate a `Markdown` pane and pass it bound functions and parameters by reference:
+If we want more fine-grained control we can instead explicitly instantiate a `Markdown` pane and pass it bound functions and *Parameters* by reference:

 ```{pyodide}
 import panel as pn